First-Time Buyers & Home Movers – which type of policy is right for me?

 Income Protection policies are designed to provide cover for this.
 These policies provide a monthly ‘income’ of up to 70% of your gross income should you be signed off work due to ill-health or injury.
 The policies are also available to a house person or a full-time carer.
 Income Protection plans are available up to a maximum term which runs until the expected retirement date.
 A ‘deferred’ period is chosen at the outset and usually matches the sick pay available from work.
 This means that the monthly income is available, after the deferred period has ended, following the first day of ill-health.

 Have you considered the implications if you or your partner suffered a serious illness like Cancer or Cardiac Disease?

-“Don’t worry, I am fit, healthy and young, I can’t see me having a serious illness”…until it happens!
+“Don’t worry, I am fit, healthy and young, I can’t see myself having a serious illness”…until it happens!
 If it does it is then too late to insure.
 The best time in your life to think of this cover is when you are fit, healthy and young.
-This makes it the most cost effective it will ever be.
+This makes it the most cost-effective it will ever be.
 The average age of a critical illness claimant with Legal & General in 2018 was 48 years.

 Ideally, you should purchase enough cover to help you get back to full fitness, perhaps helping to pay for medical treatment which would otherwise be unavailable or altering your home to accommodate any possible disability.
 If affordable, you could also cover any debt, such as a mortgage.

 Mr and Mrs S are looking to purchase their first home.
 They are both 33 years old, non smokers and in work.
 Mrs S is the main breadwinner, earning £3000 per month gross.
 They are looking to borrow £200,000 on a repayment basis over 25 years and have no other insurance in place.